YuriZaliznyak/Coursera-Getting-Cleaning-Data-Course-Project/README.md

 ##This is a course project files for Coursera's "Getting and Cleaning the Data" course.

+run_analysis.R script processes the data obtained from mobile phones in order to recognize automatically current activity of phone holder based on accelerometer and position sensors.
+Description of the project can be found elsewhere, for details see http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones.
+Data being processed together with the detailed description is downloaded from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip.

-run_analysis.R script makes the following:
+The script makes the following:

 1. It merges the training and the test sets to create one data set.
 2. Extracts only the measurements on the mean and standard deviation for each measurement.